ivanori1/trade_core_selenium_task/README.md

 For Windows:

-Paste the chromedriver.exe file in "C:\Python27\Scripts" Folder.
+Paste the chromedriver.exe file in "C:\Python\Scripts" Folder.

 more detail on [ChromeDriver wiki](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver)